jainibhansali/InstacartRecommendationSystems/Final-Project-master/Final-Project-master/README.md

   3. Models - This folder contains all the approaches with summary metrics that we used.
 It has 2 subfolders a.
 Apriori b.
 Recommendation Systems
   4. Webapp - Contains the whole code for the webapplication along with commands on how to run it and the script that can be used without the webapplication

+### To get more details on the project please check the file FinalProjectReport.pdf